Annual Meeting, January 27 2014 at the National Museum of Racing

-Our annual meeting will be held Tuesday January 28th, 2014.
+Our annual meeting is at the National Museum of Racing, Monday January 27th at 7pm!
 Skidmore College professor of English Tom Lewis will be speaking.
 Dr. Lewis is an accomplished professor whose most recent book, The Hudson: A History chronicled the storied past of the grand river.
 Previous publications include Divided Highways: Building the Interstate Highways, Transforming American Life, an exploration of the impact of interstate highway expansion on American life and Empire of the Air: The Men Who Made Radio.
-Details to be announced.

 24th Annual Candlelight House Tour, Friday December 6, 2013

 On Friday, December 6, 2013 the Saratoga Springs Preservation Foundation will celebrate its 24th Annual Candlelight House Tour through seven beautiful homes and one carriage house in the historic east side of Saratoga Springs.
 Homes are located on Lake, York, Fifth, Madison and Union Avenues.